Chart Color Schemes

 Cultural Diversity

-The level of cultural diversity witnessed in Sunshine Beach was found to be above average when compared nationally for a number of language and cultural background related metrics
+The level of cultural diversity witnessed in Sunshine Beach was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Regarding ancestry, the top three groups are English (32.9%), Australian (21.1%), and Irish (10.5%).
-Some ethnic groups show notable divergences: French at 1.4% compared to 1.0% regionally, Scottish at 9.9% versus 9.7%, and Spanish at 0.7% compared to 0.4%.
+The top three ancestry groups are English at 32.9%, Australian at 21.1%, and Irish at 10.5%.
+There are also notable differences in the representation of certain ethnic groups: French is overrepresented at 1.4% compared to 1.0% regionally, Scottish at 9.9% versus 9.7%, and Spanish at 0.7% versus 0.4%.

 Frequently Asked Questions - Diversity